-In the present work, a different approach is proposed: (i) the antimicrobial particles are pellets with overall millimetric size, which can be packed in a particle bed system through which the water containing microorganisms flows continuously; (ii) due to their relatively larger dimensions ( $10^6$ times the size of nanomaterials), these particles can be easily contained in a vessel and not carried away with the outlet water stream.
+In the present work, a different approach is proposed: (i) the antimicrobial particles are pellets with overall millimetric size, which can be packed in a particle bed system through which the water containing microorganisms flows continuously; (ii) due to their relatively larger dimensions (10^6 times the size of nanomaterials), these particles can be easily contained in a vessel and not carried away with the outlet water stream.
 As regards the composition of the particles, metal oxides were chosen, since they have already been successfully applied for environmental monitoring, remediation and pollution prevention [24] and have a low cost.
-Commercial metal oxides, namely $\gamma$ -alumina, present excellent mechanical and chemical properties; however, their surface chemical properties do not favor the direct immobilization of biocides.
-Therefore, it is necessary to previously activate the surfaces to increase their surface of metal oxides is proposed.
+Commercial metal oxides, namely γ -alumina, present excellent mechanical and chemical properties; however, their surface chemical properties do not favor the direct immobilization of biocides.
+Therefore, it is necessary to previously activate the surfaces to increase their surface reactivity.
+Herein, an easy and reproducible approach to immobilize biocides onto the surface of metal oxides is proposed.
 First, the metal oxide particles are functionalized with a precursor to activate their surface reactivity and then the biocide is immobilized onto the surface by putting the metal oxide particles in contact with the biocidal solution.